 During this period of time, messages such as “I’m leaving because I disagree” have been appearing in group chats among friends or old classmates.
 Years of friendship thrown away as some snap emotionally before exiting the chatroom, while others may simply leave without a word.
 When asked in private why they had left the group chat, the most common answer is because of quarrels due to posts on different political views.
 Yet, is it worth fighting and hurting friendships over these posts?

 In the early days of social media, many believed that tremendous growth of global connections would benefit the democratic system.
 However, those believers are now no longer optimistic.
 As social media is presently used universally with the addition of the share and feedback functions, a long list of setbacks have emerged and are still increasing.

 The Ministry of Health and Welfare intends to remove the identifiers for emergency use authorization (EUA) committee members who reviewed domestic Medigen vaccines.
-Lee Ping-ing, who convenes the Advisory Committee on Immunization Practices (ACIP) further indicated that most ACIP members also run domestically produced vaccines, leading to suspicions that commitee members wear the hats of both player and referee.
+Lee Ping-ing, who convenes the Advisory Committee on Immunization Practices (ACIP), further indicated that most ACIP members also run domestically produced vaccines, leading to suspicion that committee members wear the hats of both player and referee.